zwakele270904/E-COMMERCE-COUNTERFEIT-PRODUCTS-ANALYSIS/README.md

 ### Data Source
-Product dataset: The primary dataset used for this analysis is "" it contains detailed product information
+Product dataset: The primary dataset used for this analysis is "counterfeit products 22.csv" it contains detailed product information

 ### Tools used
  - Excel - for data cleaning